Moving to Door County

 - Pet care: Have pets?
 Familiarize yourself with your Door County options for groomers, doggy daycares, and kennels.

 - Cell coverage: Cell coverage is solid throughout the county, but there are some spots where coverage is spotty.
 Check with a cellular provider to learn where trouble spots are.

 - Winter life: Locals hear this question more than any other, but many people who move here quickly find themselves loving winter just as much as the rest of the year.
 Maybe even more.

 - Everything you love, all the time.
 Spend every day exploring parks, enjoying the the water, dining at your favorite restaurants, and experiencing the area’s arts scene.

 - Everyone waves.
 There’s a special relationship between Door County’s locals.
 Once you learn the back roads of the county, practice the driving wheel wave: two fingers raised on the top of your driving wheel.

 - Big stars.
 Cozy venues.
-Whether it’s internationally touring musical acts, world-class lecturers or renowned theater troupes, local organizations bring big-city culture to the area’s intimate venues.
+Whether it’s internationally touring musical acts, world-class lecturers, or renowned theater troupes, local organizations bring big-city culture to the area’s intimate venues.

-- Conservation.
-Preservation.
+- Conservation & preservation.
 Those who live here work hard to preserve the parts of the county that drew them there in the first place.
-Whether its ecological, cultural or historical, join in the preservation of everything we love about Door County.
+Whether it's ecological, cultural or historical, join in the preservation of everything we love about Door County.